GUIDELINES FOR AUTHORS

 2. MANUSCRIPT STRUCTURE

-The first page of the manuscripts should be the title page, containing: title, type of publication, running head, authors, affiliations, corresponding author, and manuscript information.
+The first page of the manuscript should be the title page, containing: the title, type of publication, running head, and manuscript information.
 See example:

 Effects of Invasion games on physical fitness in primary school children